stablekernel/aqueduct/source/docs/core_concepts.md

 Resources are organized into collections (e.g., all of the posts), for which individual resources within that collection can be uniquely identified (e.g., a single post).
 Requests are made to an application to retrieve the state of a resource or to provide the desired state of a resource.
 Most often, resources are represented as JSON arrays and objects.
 When retrieving a resource, its JSON representation is encoded into the response body.
 When providing the desired state of a resource, a client sends the JSON representation of the desired resource state in the request body.

+For more details on the concept of a resource, see the [RFC Specification for HTTP/1.1](https://tools.ietf.org/html/rfc7231).

 ## Routing

 Resources are identified by the path of an HTTP request.
 For example, the URL `http://example.com/organizations` identifies the collection of organization resources on the server `http://example.com`.
 The URL `http://example.com/organizations/1` identifies a single organization.

-An application exposes routes for each resource it controls.
-A route is a string that maps the path of a request to an object that handles operations for a specific type of resource.
+An application exposes *routes* for each resource it manages.
+A route is a string that matches the path of a request.
+When a request's path matches a route, the associated handler is invoked to handle the request.
 Routes look like paths, but have some additional syntax.
 For example, the route `/organizations` will match requests with the path `/organizations`.
 The route `/organizations/:id` will match the paths `/organizations/1`, `/organizations/2`, and so on.

 Complex routes can be formed with additional syntax.
 See the guide on [routing](http/routing.md) for usage details.